christianalfoni/impact/docs/learn/going-reactive.md

 ```

 But this does not actually work in React.
 The reason is concurrent mode.
 This component might initialise and be disposed by React without running the effects.
 Also during `StrictMode` the `useState` is called twice.
 That means you have a leak.
 This makes perfect sense to enable concurrent mode for optimising updates to the UI, but it completely melts your brain doing state management.

-The value proposition of **Impact** is that you will keep the reconciling model to express user interfaces `(state) => ui`.
-What makes React so great in the first place.
-For state management you will rather use a reactive model which gives you peformance out of the box and keeps you sane expressing complex state management.